Sometimes you might suspect that a child is at risk of harm or

 - a delivery plan and review form

-and organisations across the Knowsley Partnership register CAFs
+across the Knowsley Partnership register CAFs with Knowsley’s CAF

-with Knowsley’s CAF Team.
-The Team can then check if a CAF already
+Team.
+The Team can then check if a CAF already exists for a

-CAF model in Knowsley sets out the Common Assessment Framework
+The CAF model in Knowsley sets out the Common Assessment

-procedures operating in the borough, gives helpful case studies and
+Framework procedures operating in the borough, gives helpful case

-sets out useful information on the role of the Lead Professional.
+studies and sets out useful information on the role of the Lead

-For more information or support regarding Knowsley’s model,
+Professional.
+For more information or support regarding Knowsley’s

 CAF document itself or